 but some neighborhoods are still substantially depopulated.
 And the city’s primary goal is not to facilitate the return of the previous residents, but to rebuild in a way that is most economically beneficial to the city.

-Steve Sailerstrategy for urban revitalization: get rid of the least-desireable [sic]portion of the population (from the perspective of the tax rolls), and replace them with new people.
+This is what you might call the Steve Sailer strategy for urban revitalization: get rid of the least-desireable [sic]portion of the population (from the perspective of the tax rolls), and replace them with new people.